 Scalable Infrastructure Supporting the Entire Investment Cycle.
 We believe that our loan acquisition, origination and sourcing, underwriting, administration and management platform is highly scalable (that is, it can be expanded on a cost efficient basis within a timeframe that meets the demands of business growth).
-We believe that with limited incremental investment in personnel and back-office functions, our existing loan platform could accommodate operations significantly in excess of our current loan volume.
-Because OFS Advisor will be compensated in part on a fixed percentage of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts and including assets owned by any consolidated entity), it will have an incentive to leverage that platform and put our capital to work.

 Our platform extends beyond origination and sourcing and includes a regimented credit monitoring system.
 We believe that our careful approach, which involves ongoing review and analysis by an experienced team of professionals, should enable us to identify problems early and to assist borrowers before they face difficult liquidity constraints.
-The expertise of OFS's senior managers extends beyond just loan origination and sourcing to significant experience with distressed debt and workouts, which the senior managers have managed separately or as a team through multiple business cycles.
-We believe that this experience will enable us to prepare for possible negative contingencies in order to address them promptly should they arise.

 Extensive Loan Sourcing Capabilities.
 OFS Advisor gives us access to the deal flow of OFS.
-We believe OFS's 20-year history as a middle-market lending platform and its market position make it a leading lender to many sponsors and other deal sources, especially in the currently under-served lending environment, and we have extensive relationships with potential borrowers and other lenders.
+We believe OFS's 19-year history as a middle-market lending platform and its market position make it a leading lender to many sponsors and other deal sources, especially in the currently under-served lending environment, and we have extensive relationships with potential borrowers and other lenders.

 Structuring with a High Level of Service and Operational Orientation.
 We provide client-specific and creative financing structures to our portfolio companies.
 Based on our experience in lending to and investing in middle-market companies, we believe that the middle-market companies we target, as well as sponsor groups we may pursue, require a higher level of service, creativity and knowledge than has historically been provided by other service providers more accustomed to participating in commodity-like loan transactions.
-We believe the broad expertise of the investment professionals of OFS Advisor will enable us to identify, assess and structure investments successfully across all levels of a company's capital structure and to manage potential risk and return at all stages of the economic cycle.
-We do not expect to be subject to many of the regulatory limitations that govern traditional lending institutions such as banks.
-As a result, we will be flexible in selecting and structuring investments, adjusting investment criteria, transaction structures and, in some cases, the types of securities in which we invest.
-This approach will enable OFS Advisor to identify attractive investment opportunities throughout the economic cycle so that we can make investments consistent with our stated objective even during turbulent periods in the capital markets.

 Rigorous Credit Analysis and Approval Procedures.
 OFS Advisor utilizes the established, disciplined investment process of OFS for reviewing lending opportunities, structuring transactions and monitoring investments.
 Using OFS's disciplined approach to lending, OFS Advisor seeks to minimize credit losses through effective underwriting, comprehensive due diligence investigations, structuring and, where appropriate, the implementation of restrictive debt covenants.
-We expect that OFS Advisor will select borrowers whose businesses will retain significant enterprise value, even in a depressed market.
-We intend to use our capital resources to help our portfolio companies maintain sufficient liquidity to avoid the need for a distressed sale.
-While emphasizing thorough credit analysis, we intend to maintain strong relationships with sponsors and other deal sources by offering rapid initial feedback, from the member of the OFS Advisor investment committee leading the applicable deal team, to each investment opportunity shown to us.